larsks/python-siggen/docs/waveforms.md

 # Approximating waveforms via additive synthesis

 Additive synthesis is the process of approximating waveforms by adding sine waves together.
-In this article, we look at how additive synthesis can be used to approximate basic waveforms.
+In this article, I provider some examples of how specific waveforms can be composed using this method.

 ## Sawtooth